melbourne-lab/evo_rescue_ndd_erosion/README.md

 Found an error in the original script (`init_model`) in Mendelian segregation.
 Remedied this by creating `base_model_source` folder with a new script, `sim_functions.R`, for executing the simulations.
 This new folder also has a script to run on server for generating 1000 trials (at one parameter combo).

 When updating the model, I also made some minor changes (change column names) and added phenotype column `z_i`.
 Note that this model doesn't have density dependence yet.

+##### April 15, 2020

+Made a new folder, `analyze_model`, for analysis.
+In here so far I have some work trying to figure out how allele frequencies change over time and some work looking at how variables (e.g., mean genotype, population size, fixation probabilities) scale with m (the number of loci).